Yeok-c/Yeok-c/README.md

 ## 🚀 About Me

 - 🌱 I’ve temporarily left the workspace to complete my Master of Science in Machine Learning UCL - an excellent program with modules from Deepmind and Gatsby.
-- ⚡ I used to work in computer vision and data-driven robotics but I'm trying to take a (potentially permanent) detour into natural language processing as I believe it is core to all AI products in the future.
+- ⚡ I used to work in computer vision and data-driven robotics but I'm trying to take a (potentially permanent) detour into natural language processing as I believe it is core to all intelligent software in the future.
 - 💬 Ask me about anything related to my projects, I’m happy to help explain small concepts or point you in the right directions.
 - 📫 How to reach me: yeoktattcheah at gmail dot com
 <!--